OpenTranslationBible/open-bible/en-GB/26.Ezekiel/md/ezekiel-47.md

 “On the west side, the Great Sea will be the boundary to a point opposite Lebo Hamath.
 This is the western boundary.

 ## Ezekiel 47:21
-“You are to distribute this land among yourselves according to the tribes of Israel.
+“You are to allocate this land among yourselves according to the tribes of Israel.

 ## Ezekiel 47:22
 You are to allot it as an inheritance for yourselves and for the foreigners residing among you who have children.
 You are to consider them as native-born Israelites; they shall share an inheritance with you among the tribes of Israel.

 ## Ezekiel 47:23
-In whatever tribe a foreigner resides, there you are to give them their inheritance,” declares the Sovereign Lord.
+In whichever tribe a foreigner resides, there you are to grant them their inheritance,” declares the Sovereign Lord.